pbucci/MacaronBit/README.md

 - `npm install johnny-five --save`

 Now, you can build the environment with `npm run deploy`.
+Note that there are two packages for windows and mac users: "package[mac use this].json", and "package[windows use this].json".
+Rename the package corresponding to your OS to "package.json".
+Also note that .gitignore has been updated to ignore "package.json", so if you are adding packages...beware!

 Make sure the Arduino is loaded up with StandardFirmata (Examples > Firmata > Standard Firmata).
 The Bit should be plugged in as follows: